 The amount of CBD that you need will depend on your particular ailment or need.
 Each body is unique and, therefore, reacts differently to CBD.
 If you are new to using CBD, we recommend that you start with small amounts and gradually increase until you find your body’s ideal dosage.

-Our recommended dosing for everyday use is two capsules per day and two to five draws from the vaporizer at intervals throughout the day, and start with half a 5mg of the tincture.
+Our recommended dosing for everyday use is two capsules per day and two to five draws from the vaporizer at intervals throughout the day, and start with one to two full droppers of the tincture.

 Remember: Always seek the advice of your physician before you start taking CBD, especially if you take other medication.